techwise-technologies/tsuki-dev/DEPLOYMENT.md

 This opens the  Caddyfile with the nano editor and you are now required to input your domain name.

-Replace all occurances of "yourdomain.com" with your Desired Domain Name and all occurances of "email@yourdomain.com" & "cloudflare_api_token" with your own token and email.
+Replace all occurances of "yourdomain.com" with your Desired Domain Name and all occurances of "email@yourdomain.com" & "cloudflare_api_token" with your own email and token.

 ```env
 {